Responsible Travel Guide: Argentina

 On arrival at the airport, you’ll pick up your car hire and self-drive to Kkala Hotel, your accommodation for the next two nights.
 Kkala Hotel is a charming boutique filled with unique antiques and regional craftsmanship, renowned for its warm, welcoming service and exceptional location at the foot of a mountain.

-Set within the exclusive residential area of Tres Cerritos in Salta, Kkala Hotel is only five minutes away from the city centre.
+Set within the exclusive residential area of Tres Cerritos in Salta, Kkala Hotel is only five minutes away from the city center.
 This afternoon, you can relax by the fireplace in the library, enjoy a meal in the onsite restaurant, or venture into the city to sample the local fare.

 A free day to explore Salta at your leisure.
 We recommend self-driving to San Antonio de los Cobres, Salinas Grandes (a huge salt plain) and Purmamarca, a gorgeous village.
-After breakfast, set out across Quebrada del Toro (Bull's Gorge) to reach Santa Rosa de Tastil, a huge archaeological site towering 3,000 metres high, right in the heart of Bull’s Gorge.
+After breakfast, set out across Quebrada del Toro (Bull's Gorge) to reach Santa Rosa de Tastil, a huge archaeological site towering 3,000 meters high, right in the heart of Bull’s Gorge.

 Continue along this route, passing by the second highest point of the gorge through the Variante de Muñano before arriving at a great plain and San Antonio de los Cobres, a gorgeous town in the peaks of the Northwest.

 Your next stop is Salinas Grandes, a vast salt flat with a shimmering white surface.
-Keep driving along the Cuesta de Lipan, and you’ll reach Purmamarca, a charming town at the foot of the Cerro de los Siete Colores (Seven Colours Hill).
+Keep driving along the Cuesta de Lipan, and you’ll reach Purmamarca, a charming town at the foot of the Cerro de los Siete Colores (Seven Colors Hill).
 From here, you can make your way back to Salta for the evening.

 Today you’ll begin Day one of your self-drive tour of the Calchaqui Valleys circuit, making your way from Los Cardones National Park to Cachi.
 You’ll head through the Lerma Valley to “El Carril”, before driving west to Chicoana, a Diaguita village of the Salta Province.
 You’ll continue driving along the Quebrada de Escoipe, enjoying the stunning panoramic views as you climb the Cuesta del Obispo, an impressive mountainous landscape.